 5. Splash Battle

 A water gun fight on an epic scale, join a pirate ship of 8 people navigating pirate-invested water to get ye Treasure back!
-Take your best shots at other riders and nearby people.
 The whole family can join the pirate fun, with no height requirement as long as a parent joins.
+Or you can hang out on the sidewalk around the ride, get wet or blast water to those on the ride – my son’s personal favorite!

 7 Additional Activities and Attractions